DwarfLab Dwarf mini - Information (30 mm Refractor)

 Visited Sky Objects

-Here I list the deep sky objects that I observed and photographed initially with the Dwarf mini:
+Here I list the deep sky objects that I observed and photographed during the first weeks with the Dwarf mini:

 First Experiences and Photos

-On page Dwarf mini - First Experiences, I will describe my very first experiences with the Dwarf mini.
+On page First Experiences, I will describe my very first experiences with the Dwarf mini.
 For space reasons, I created a new page for this.
-This page also presents my photos of the objects that I list in "Visited Sky Objects" above (my very first observations with the Dwarf mini).
+This page also will present my photos of the objects that I list in "Visited Sky Objects" above (my very first observations with the Dwarf mini).

 First Conclusions